mcrocco/configure-ad/README.md

 <img src="https://i.imgur.com/bkJZNpR.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 To create non-administrative users in Active Directory, go back to the DC-1 virtual machine as jane_admin.
 Open Powershell ISE as an administrator, create a new file and paste this script into it https://github.com/joshmadakor1/AD_PS/blob/master/Generate-Names-Create-Users.ps1.
 Select run (green arrow), and 10,000 users will be randomly generated, and put into the _EMPLOYEES Organizational Unit (note all have the password as Password1).
-You can now log into Client-1 with any of the new non-administrative users!
+You can now log into Client-1 with any of the new non-administrative users.
+Congratulations, you have successfully deployed Active Directory in a virtual environment!
 </p>
 <br />